kbbpatidar/appointment_app/README.md

     3. Icons
     4. MD List and List Item
     5. MD Card
+    6. Date and Time Selection using moment for better user interface.

     Material layout also help us to support all mobile size without making any changes in the UI.